omniwaifu/.github/profile/README.md

 ## faq

- * why that name - unno, the trope of ai anthromorphized in sci-fi/anime, etc. amuses me
+ * why that name - unno, the trope of ai anthropomorphized in sci-fi/anime, etc. amuses me